SarahADominguez/STA380-DSSM/README.md

 makes sense

 Two communities I found to be broad were the purple and blue communities.
-Some things don't necessarily make sense to be a part of the same community.
+Some things don’t necessarily make sense to be a part of the same community.
 For example, in purple, napkins, butter, hamburgers, and chocolate are all in the same group!
 In order to understand it better, you must take a look at where the arrows are going and which